-We see a world with a critical mass of Transformational Youth Ambassadors making a sustainable living doing what they love.
+We see a world with a critical mass of Transformational Youth Leaders making a sustainable living doing what they love.

-To facilitate opportunities for youth employment and engagement using creative arts as a tool.
+To facilitate opportunities for youth employment, enterprise development and cross-cultural dialogue using creative arts as a tool.

 Street Project is a social enterprise conceived as an intervention to myriads of youths living under the poverty line.
 Youth restlessness, lack of direction and opportunities to develop their skills are limitations to their development and empowerment, hence the need to harness their talents.

 Founded by Rita Ezenwa-Okoro – The Lead Visionary of Street Project Foundation and a Marketing Communications Practitioner with over a decade’s experience.
-Her community development journey started during a compulsory service year in Lagos, where she served as Vice-President of a special community development group called one-house Music Unit.
+Her community development journey started during a compulsory service year in Lagos, where she served as Vice-President of a special community development youth group called one-house Music Unit.

 After the completion of her service year, the passion to give back to the community kept burning and led to the establishment of STREET PROJECT in 2006 however, operations started in full force in 2008 and since then together with volunteers from all works of life, projects have been executed consistently that have impacted numerous lives.
 Street Project Foundation was then registered fully as a non-governmental organisation in 2014.

 Some of Street Project’s achievements include:

 - Engaged 200 young talents in a Creative Youth Boot Camp and placed 60% of them on internships and mentoring programs.

 - Trained of 25 youths on Content Development, Social Media Marketing and Creative Problem Solving through the Reflection Series initiative in 2015.